HL7-DaVinci/CDS-Library/CQLCookbook.md

   Max(ObsList O return FHIRHelpers."ToDateTime"(O.issued))
 ```
 Variables:
-- *Observation_Codes_Or_Valueset:* Replace with the name of a valueset of observations or a defined group of Observation codes that has been established in a previous CQL statement.
+- *Observation_Codes_Or_Valueset:* Replace with the name of a valueset of Observations or a defined group of Observation codes that has been established in a previous CQL statement.
-- *time_interval:* How far back from today you want to look in the patient's EHR for the observation.
+- *time_interval:* How far back from today you want to look in the patient's EHR for the Observation.

 Example Implementation: [HomeOxygenTherapyPrepopulation-0.1.0.cql](https://github.com/HL7-DaVinci/CDS-Library/blob/master/HomeOxygenTherapy/R4/files/HomeOxygenTherapyPrepopulation-0.1.0.cql)